Zigomar: Popularity and legacy

-During its original run, Zigomar was well-received by Yugoslav readers: all the copies of Mikijevo carstvo issue in which the beginning of the first Zigomar story was published were sold out immediately, and the interest was so large that the magazine editors offered the readers which did not manage to get a copy to send them part of the magazine with Zigomar comic for free.
+During its original run, Zigomar was well-received by Yugoslav readers: all the copies of Mikijevo carstvo issue with the beginning of the first Zigomar story were sold out immediately, and the interest was so large that the magazine editors offered to send the part of the magazine with Zigomar to the readers which did not manage to get a copy without charge.

 In the 1970s, "Zigomar protiv Fantoma" saw large attention by The Phantom fans in the United States.
 During the decade, Belgrade lawyer Dragiša Jovović, a comic book collector and The Phantom fan, got in touch with Ed Rhoades, the president of the American Phantom fan club.
 Jovović sent issues of The Phantom published in Yugoslavia to Rhoades, and at one point sent him a copy of "Zigomar protiv Fantoma".
 Jovović stated: "When the Phantom fan club received the copy, it caused a real sensation.
 They immediately held a meeting of the presidency, probably by phone.
 Ed later asked me about the artist, and said that his drawings were exquisite."
 There are, however, no records of the official release of the story in the United States.

 A number of works by Serbian painter Uroš Đurić were inspired by Zigomar.